Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (iii) placing surface aggregate where necessary to provide a surface that self drains,

-(iv) loosening surface materials to a depth sufficient to remove potholes, rutting or washboarding without causing contamination of the surfacing materials with subgrade materials or unsuitable ditch materials, and
+(iv) loosening surfacing materials to a depth sufficient to remove potholes, rutting or washboarding without causing contamination of the surfacing materials with subgrade materials or unsuitable ditch materials, and

 (v) grading only when the moisture content is suitable,